-The classic case is where the U.S. citizen or permanent resident has special emotional or physical needs.
+The classic case is where the U.S. citizen or permanent resident has special emotional or physical/medical needs.
 In such an instance, you would need to supply medical reports or letters from doctors or counselors along with your request for a waiver.

 To learn more about making your case, see Showing Extreme Hardship for the I-601 Waiver Process.

 If you are outside the United States, you must file Form I-601 with the U.S. embassy or consulate where you apply for a visa.
 If you are already in the United States, and applying to adjust status, you would file Form I-601 with U.S. Citizenship and Immigration Services (USCIS).